-Use one of the following methods:
+Jse one of the following methods:

 - Online: SDI Online is the fastest and most convenient way to file your claim.
-Visit www.edd.ca.gov/SDI_Online to get started. - Mail: To file a claim with the EDD by mail, complete and submit a Claim for Paid Family Leave (PFL) Benefits, DE 2501F form.
-You can obtain a paper claim form from your employer, a physician/practitioner, visiting a State Disability Insurance office, online at www.edd.ca.gov/Forms, or by calling 1-877-238-4373.
+Visit SDI Online (edd.ca.gov/SDI_Online) to get started. - Mail: To file a claim with the EDD by mail, complete and submit a Claim for Paid Family Leave (PFL) Benefit.
+(DE 2501F) form.
+You can obtain a paper claim form from your employer, a physician/practitioner, visiting a State Disability Insurance office, online at EDD Forms and Publications (edd.ca.gov/Forms), or by calling

-Note: If your employer maintains an approved Voluntary Plan for PFL coverage, contact your employer for assistance.
+Note: If your employer maintains an approved Voluntary Plan for PFL coverage, contact your employer for assistar

-For more information about PFL, visit www.edd.ca.gov/disability or call 1-877-238-4373.
+For more information about PFL, visit State Disability Insurance (edd.ca.gov/disability) or call 1-877-238-4373

 State government employees should call 1-877-945-4747.
 TTY (for deaf or hearing-impaired individuals only) is available at 1-800-445-1312.

 Note: Some employees may be exempt from coverage by the above insurance programs.
 It is illegal to make a false statement or to withhold facts to claim benefits.
-For additional general information, visit the EDD website at www.edd.ca.gov.
+For additional information, visit the FDD (edd.ca.go you ensure that your employer receives advance written or verbal you have five years or less of cumulative service in the uniformed